Glycoside hydrolase family 36

 This family also includes raffinose synthase proteins, also known as seed inhibition (Sip1) proteins.
 Raffinose (O-alpha- D-galactopyranosyl- (1-->6)- O-alpha- D-glucopyranosyl-(1<-->2)- O-beta- D-fructofuranoside) is a widespread oligosaccharide in plant seeds and other tissues.
-Raffinose synthase is the key enzyme that channels sucrose into the raffinose oligosaccharide pathway.
+Raffinose synthase is the enzyme that channels sucrose into the raffinose oligosaccharide pathway.

 Glycoside hydrolase family 36 also includes enzymes with α-N-acetylgalactosaminidase and stachyose synthase activities.

 Glycoside hydrolase family 36 can be subdivided into 11 families, GH36A to GH36K.